plone/documentation/docs/backend/content-types/index.md

 ## What is a content type?

 Each item in a Plone site is an instance of a particular content type.
 We have different content types to reflect the different kinds of information about which we need to collect and display information.

-Pages, news items, events, files (binary) and images are examples of content types.
+Pages, news items, events, files (binary), and images are examples of content types.

 Lots of things in Plone can be configured to work differently based on the content type.
 For example, each content type has:
 - a {ref}`schema <backend-fields-label>` specifying the fields which can be edited for the content type